Antrin-Raja/razer/README.md

 INSTRUCTIONS TO USE:
 1. Install and open the APK file in your android device.

-2. In the home screen choose you choice of control either manual or voice control.
+2. In the home screen choose your choice of control either manual or voice control.

 Manual control: